 - The minutes may indicate that a bill before the committee was the product of a task force, commission, or work group set up to study the issue.
 The report might be appended to the minutes or be available at the Legislative Reference Library or the Minnesota Historical Society.
-Librarians at both locations can help you search their collections; you can also search MNPALS, the online catalog which includes both collections.
+Librarians at both locations can help you search their collections; you can also search the Legislative Reference Library's catalog or the Minnesota Historical Society's collections.

 - Attachments to the minutes may prove helpful.
 There may be reports, brochures, handouts, bill summaries, or copies of individuals' testimonies.